myas92/booster/README.md

 # Swagger

-For showing the all API and documentations uses fo `Swagger`
+To shows the all APIs and documentations uses of `Swagger`

 url: {{domain}}/docs
 example: http://localhost:5000/docs